 Our Amended and Restated Certificate of Incorporation and Amended and Restated Bylaws, as amended, provide that our business is to be managed by or under the direction of the Board of Directors.
 Our Board of Directors is divided into three classes for purposes of election.
 One class is elected at each annual meeting of stockholders to serve for a three-year term.

-Our Board of Directors currently consists of seven members, classified into three classes as follows: (1) Spiro Rombotis and David U'Prichard, Ph.D. constitute a class with a term ending at the 2011 annual meeting; (2) Paul McBarron, Nicholas Bacopoulos, Ph.D. and Christopher S. Henney, Ph.D., D.Sc. constitute a class with a term ending at the 2012 annual meeting; and (3) Sir John Banham and Daniel K. Spiegelman constitute a class with a term ending at the 2013 annual meeting.
+Our Board of Directors currently consists of seven members, classified into three classes as follows: (1) Sir John Banham and Daniel K. Spiegelman constitute a class with a term ending at the 2010 annual meeting; (2) Spiro Rombotis and David U'Prichard, Ph.D. constitute a class with a term ending at the 2011 annual meeting; and (3) Paul McBarron, Nicholas Bacopoulos, Ph.D. and Christopher S. Henney, Ph.D., D.Sc. constitute a class with a term ending at the 2012 annual meeting.